GAA-UAM/scikit-fda/docs/modules/preprocessing/dim_reduction/fpca.rst

 data sample) that represent the most important modes of variation in the original data sample.

-For a detailed example please view `FPCA example
-<../../auto_examples/plot_fpca.html>`_, where the process is applied to several
-datasets in both discretized and basis forms.
+For a detailed example please view :ref:`sphx_glr_auto_examples_plot_fpca.py`, where the process is applied to several datasets in both discretized and basis forms.

 FPCA for functional data in a basis representation
 ----------------------------------------------------------------